Chapter 13: AI-Assisted SRE Guardian

 - incident is persisted with structured analysis and confidence

-- on-call can acknowledge and resolve incident via API
+- on-call can acknowledge and resolve the incident via API or CLI

 - one escalation scenario is demonstrated (recurring or persistent)